udondan/ansible-silo/docs/index.md

 ### v3.0.0 (in progress)

+* Updates Alpine Linux from 3.6 to 3.7 - as well uses latest apk’s.
-* Updates default Ansible version to 2.6.0
+* Updates default Ansible version to 2.6.0.
-* Updates `ansible-lint` to 3.4.23
+* Updates `ansible-lint` to 3.4.23.

 ### v2.2.0 (Jun 8, 2018)